Nigeria Gender-Transformative Supportive Supervision Study

 - How do supervisors perceive gender and integrate a gender-transformative approach into their supportive supervision, in a private sector context?

 - How are GTSS visits experienced by private providers and their supervisors?

 a.
 In what ways do their accounts of GTSS visits reflect a ‘gender-sensitive’ approach?

 b.
 What workplace gender issues come up in the course of a GTSS session and how are they addressed?

 - To what extent is GTSS affecting providers’ job satisfaction and their communication with supervisors?

-The team will use both quantitative and qualitative methods to obtain insights about GTSS implementation and how it is experienced by the individuals involved, including family planning health providers and supervisors.
-The team will conduct a quantitative survey of public and private family planning providers, before and after they receive GTSS.
-Qualitative inquiry will involve in-depth interviews of providers and focus group discussions with supervisors, after they receive two rounds of GTSS.
+The team used both quantitative and qualitative methods to obtain insights about GTSS implementation and how it was experienced by the individuals involved, including FP health providers and supervisors.
+The team conducted a quantitative survey of public and private FP providers, before and after they receive GTSS.
+Qualitative inquiry involved in-depth interviews of providers and focus group discussions with supervisors after they received two rounds of GTSS.

 Last updated: February 2021